1. Vacuum Plating

 Applicable Materials

-- Most metals are suitable for photo etching.
-The most common are stainless steel, mild steel, aluminum, brass, nickel, tin, copper and silver.
-Among them, aluminum has the fastest photo etching speed, while stainless steel has the slowest.
+Many metals are suitable for photo etching, including stainless steel, mild steel, aluminum, brass, nickel, tin, copper, and silver.
+Aluminum has the fastest photo etching speed, while stainless steel has the slowest.

-- Glass and ceramic are also suitable for photo etching surface treatment, but different photoresist and chemicals are required.
+In addition to metals, glass and ceramic can also undergo photo etching surface treatment, but specific photoresist and chemicals are necessary for this process.

 Process Cost